swcarpentry/training-course/_submissions/round-12/2/2015-03-16-filipe_fernandes.md

 While reading the data above you found some spurious temperature values.
 Someone at your lab took notes using Fahrenheit instead of Kelvin!
-Now you want to write a loop to store the variable `temp` but flagging those that are OK and those that needs to te converted.
+Now you want to write a loop to store the variable `temp` but flagging those that are OK and those that needs to be converted.

-The lab was kept at room temperature (303.15 K) $\pm$ 5 K approximately..
+The lab was kept at room temperature (303.15 K) $\pm$ 5 K approximately.

 **A.**
 ```python